Start Out Right

 Websites that provide listings of prescreened nannies let you in on a lot of information about a caregiver — such as their experience, availability, salary requirements, background check and references — to help you decide whether you want to meet them.
 These are a few popular ones:

-Sittercity has a database of over 2 million caregivers, including nannies, babysitters and pet sitters.
+Sittercity adds 2,000 caregivers to its database per day, including nannies, babysitters and pet sitters.
 For $35 a month, $70 for three months or $140 for a year, you can post a job and get access to caregivers’ profiles that include a description of experience, a photo, availability, a background check, references and referrals.

 Care.com has a free basic membership that allows users to post a job description and to have access to prescreened caregiver profiles.
-In order to contact a caregiver and be able to view basic background checks, a user must upgrade to a premium membership for $35 a month.
-For an additional $59 fee, members can get a comprehensive background check that includes a search of county, state and federal courthouse arrest and conviction records.
-Want a deal?
-The Bump readers can use coupon code “thebump2012” for 20 percent off the usual cost of a premium membership (expires March 31).
+In order to contact a caregiver and be able to view basic background checks, a user must upgrade to a premium membership for $37 a month, or $147 for a full year.

 Nannies4hire.com offers three different member packages.
 All memberships allow parents to post jobs and view caregiver profiles, save their top picks and conduct an advanced search.
-Basic membership is $100 for 30 days.
-For $130, members receive 60 days of access to a multistate criminal history search, and for $200, members receive 99 days of comprehensive background checks.
+Basic membership is $120 for 30 days.
+For $150, members receive 60 days of access to a multistate criminal history search, and for $220, members receive four months of comprehensive background checks.

 University Job Boards